Nottingham College accessibility statement

 Nottingham College is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to some content such as documents/attachments may not comply fully.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances’ listed below.

 Content that’s not within the scope of the accessibility regulations